 Date: 1913 ca.

-Description: Northeast elevation of the studio and balcony off the studio of Taliesin, the summer home of Frank Lloyd Wright.
-Taliesin is located in the vicinity of Spr...
+Description: View of the living quarters at Taliesin, Frank Lloyd Wright's residence and studio.
+Taliesin is located in the vicinity of Spring Green, Wisconsin.

 If you didn't find the material you searched for, our Library Reference Staff can help.